ropensci/EML/README.md

 own functions for creating and manipulating EML objects.
 Under the hood, `EML` relies on the [emld](https://github.com/cboettig/emld) package, which uses a Linked Data representation for EML.
-It is this approach which lets us combine the simplicity of lists with the specificy required by the XML schema.
+It is this approach which lets us combine the simplicity of lists with the specificity required by the XML schema.

 This revision also supports the upcoming release of the EML 2.2